Assisi Basilica (Basilica of San Francesco d’Assisi)

 Like many medieval towns of Italy, the history of Assisi started thousands of years ago.
 This well-fortified town developed on the slopes of Asio hill, and, possibly was started by Umbrians, taken over by Etruscans, then Romans.
 Fortification walls and buildings were constructed mostly of local granite.

 Today Assisi is charming, interesting town, rich with medieval and Renaissance architecture and artworks, it has been a place of key importance for the development of European art.

 As one approaches the town, there opens a view on magnificent basilica.
 It is devoted to the best known son of Assisi – Giovanni Francesco di Bernardone, better known as Saint Francis of Assisi.

 St. Francis of Assisi

 The life and character of Francis of Assisi often is compared to the life of Christ and many of his followers believed that he is the second Christ.

-At his youth Francis led a life of rich, spoiled offspring of wealthy family.
-But, while participating in war, he had a vision, which changed his life.
-Francis deliberately started to live in poverty, he teached peace, tolerance and love to everything what has been created by God, including animals and plants.
+At his youth Francis led a life of rich, spoiled offspring of a wealthy family.
+But, while participating in the war, he had a vision, which changed his life.
+Francis deliberately started to live in poverty, he taught peace, tolerance, and love for everything that has been created by God, including animals and plants.

 Francis has multiple followers and sometimes around 1210 they established a new order – Franciscan Order, which later became one of the most influential Christian orders.
 In a way Christianity was reborn through his efforts, religion regained its ideals and these ideals have been outstanding up to this day.